 The alternatives in the eastern corridor resulted in very similar effects.
-All of the alternatives in this corridor had effects to wetlands, residences and/or businesses, noise, visual, and prime farmlands.
+All of the alternatives in this corridor had effects to wetlands, displacements, noise, visual and prime farmlands.
 The E-1 Alternative was eliminated from further consideration because it affected one historic resource while the other two alternatives avoided historical resources.
 In addition, the E-1 Alternative had the highest effects to wetlands and visual quality in the corridor.

-The E-2 Alternative was forwarded for further consideration because it had the least effect to wetlands, cultural resources and was the only alternative to not directly affect rare plant communities.
-The E-3 Alternative effects were very similar to the E-2 Alternative but E-3 resulted in three more residential impacts and twice as many business impacts than E-2.
-While the residential and business impact assumptions and numbers have been modified since the screening report was prepared, the E-2 Alternative still resulted in overall less impact.
-The E-3

-Alternative directly affected two rare plant communities and resulted in slightly higher effects to prime farmlands compared to E-2.
+The E-2 Alternative was forwarded for further consideration because it had the least effect to wetlands, cultural resources and was the only alternative to not affect rare plant communities.
+The E-3 Alternative effects were very similar to the E-2 Alternative but E-3 resulted in three more residential displacements and twice as many business displacements than E-2.
+The E-3 Alternative affected two rare plant communities and resulted in slightly higher effects to prime farmlands compared to E-2.
 While the differences were small they were higher and more adverse.
 The E-2 Alternative was forwarded for detailed analysis because it had the least overall effects compared to the other alternatives in the eastern corridor.
 The Action Alternatives alignments that were forwarded are shown in Exhibit 12.
-Alternatives Forwarded for Detailed Analysis and detailed in Exhibits 13 -18 Alignment Alternatives Maps.
+Alternatives Forwarded for Detailed Analysis and detailed in Exhibits 13 to 18 Alignment Alternative Maps.